 Renewal works aim to extend the useable life of an asset beyond that which is expected.
 Renewal works are defined as the works required to replace existing assets or facilities with assets or facilities of equivalent capacity or performance capability.
 Renewal works are scheduled strategically to occur prior to large-scale failure (best practice intervention points) in order to postpone capital reconstruction.
 This work can return an asset to 'as-new' condition based on visual inspection but will not have the 'as-new' pavement/subgrade characteristics.
 This work will reduce capital expenditure over time due to extended asset lifespans, which will in turn reduce asset depreciation rates.
 Renewal works contribute to the whole-of-life costs of an asset.

-ROADS & INFRASTRUCTURE PROGRAM INCOME AND EXPENDITURE 2021-2022 Project Project Costs \$ Funded from Grants \$ Funded from Developer Contributions \$ Funded from Special Rate Variation \$ Funded from Net Revenue/ Reserve \$ Footpath Construction Program Focuses on the installation of new footpath assets in the Lithgow LGA Lithgow LGA Footpath Renewals Priority locations identified for footpath renewal throughout the urban areas of Lithgow through customer request and engineer inspection.
-Where applicable, the underlying or overlying cause of damage will be removed in conjunction with the asset renewal.
-75,000 (75,000)
+ROADS & INFRASTRUCTURE PROGRAM INCOME AND EXPENDITURE 2021-2022 Project Footpath Construction Program Project Costs \$ Funded from Grants \$ Funded from Developer Contributions \$ Funded from Special Rate Variation \$ Funded from Net Revenue/ Reserve \$ Focuses on the installation of new footpath assets in the Lithgow LGA Lithgow LGA Footpath Renewals (BE1.4.2a) Priority locations identified for footpath renewal throughout the urban areas of 75,000 (75,000)

-Project Project Costs \$ Funded from Grants \$ Funded from Developer Contributions \$ Funded from Special Rate Variation \$ Funded from Net Revenue/ Reserve \$ Timber Bridge Improvements Repair and upgrade timber bridges in the Lithgow LGA as required rcepair and apgrade united bridges in the Eurigew Earlas required Timber Bridges Repair and maintenance through capital upgrade to timber bridges 50,000 (50,000 Rydal Footbridge (25,000 Inspection of substructure and replacement of handrails 25,000 Fixing Country Bridges Program Airlie Creek Bridge, Glen Davis Road, Capertee 1,720,122 (1,720,122) Coco Creek Bridge, Glen Davis Road, Glen Davis 1,950,472 (1,950,472) Crown Creek Bridge, Glen Davis Road, Glen Davis 1,373,180 (1,373,180) Special Rate Variation - General Asset Transport Maintenance 104,652 (104,652)
+ROADS & INFRASTRUCTURE PROGRAM INCOME AND EXPENDITURE 2021-2022 Funded Funded from from Developer Special Funded from Funded Contributions Net Revenue/ Project from Rate Variation \$ Reserve \$ Project \$ Costs Grants \$ underlying or overlying cause of damage will be removed in conjunction with the asset renewal Timber Bridge Improvements Timber Bridges (BE1.4.2b) Repair and maintenance through capital upgrade to timber bridges 50,000 (50,000) Rydal Footbridge (BE1.4.2c) (25,000) Inspection of substructure and replacement of handrails 25,000 Fixing Country Bridges Program (BE1.4.2d) Airlie Creek Bridge, Glen Davis Road, Capertee 1,720,122 (1,720,122) Coco Creek Bridge, Glen Davis Road, Glen Davis 1,950,472 (1,950,472) Crown Creek Bridge, Glen Davis Road, Glen Davis 1,373,180 (1,373,180) Special Rate Variation - Roads Renewal

-ROADS & INFRASTRUCTURE PROGRAM INCOME AND EXPENDITURE 2021-2022 Project Project Costs \$ Funded from Grants \$ Funded from Developer Contributions \$ Funded from Special Rate Variation \$ Funded from Net Revenue/ Reserve \$ Special Rate Variation - Roads Renewal Road resealing program that focusses on the reseal of all classes of roads assets in the Lithgow LGA utilising funds from an approved special rate variation Second Street, Littleton From First Street to End - Bitumen reseal 750m2 181,500 (181,500) Enfield Avenue, Lithgow 101,000 (101)007 From Curtin Pl to Methven St & Curtin Pl to Bayonet St - Bitumen reseal 1040m2 251,978 (251,978) Unsealed Roads - Sealing Road Sealing program that focuses on the application of new bitumen seal to predet termined roads ir n the Lithgow Lo ocal Government A rea.
-Wolgan Road, Wolgan Resheet 1,000 metres of unsealed Wolgan Road with suitable road base material.
-Note: Subject to grant funding 105,000 (105,000) Cullenbenbong Road and Glen Chee Road Resheet 1,400 metres of unsealed Cullenbenbong and Glen Chee Road with suitable road base material.
-138,764 (138,764) Hassans Walls and Braceys Lookout Road Resheet 2,000 metres of unsealed Hassans Walls and Bracey's Lookout Road with suitable road base material.
-195,000 (195,000)
+ROADS & INFRASTRUCTURE PROGRAM INCOME AND EXPENDITURE 2021-2022 Funded Project Project Costs \$ Funded from Grants \$ Funded from Developer Contributions \$ from Special Rate Variation \$ Funded from Net Revenue/ Reserve \$ Road resealing program that focusses on the reseal of all classes of roads assets in the Lithgow LGA utilising funds from an approved special rate variation Second Street, Littleton (BE1.4.2f) From First Street to End - Bitumen reseal 750m2 181,500 (181,500) Enfield Avenue, Lithgow (BE1.4.2g) From Curtin Pl to Methven St & Curtin Pl to Bayonet St - Bitumen reseal 1040m2 251,978 (251,978) Unsealed Roads - Sealing Road Sealing program that focuses on the application of new bitumen seal to predet termined roads in n the Lithgow Lo ocal Government A ırea.
+Wolgan Road, Wolgan (BE1.4.2h) Resheet 1,000 metres of unsealed Wolgan Road with suitable road base material.
+Note: Subject to grant funding 105,000 (105,000) Cullenbenbong Road and Glen Chee Road (BE1.4.2i) Resheet 1,400 metres of unsealed Cullenbenbong and Glen Chee Road with suitable road base material.
+138,764 (138,764)